 Participated in Minnesota's "Turn Off the Violence" Campaign by helping to organize the campaign and also performing rap numbers.

 Requested to be the operator of the Juvenile Detention Bed Hotline Information Message Program.
-The studio produced works to support the "Turn Off the Violence" Campaign.

 Taught a class at the Minnesota Correctional System on building self-esteem.
-This class is a part of the "Stop the Revolving Door Program", a pre-release program for inmates with less than a year remaining inside the institution.
+This class is a part of the "Stop the Revolving Door Program," a pre-release program for inmates with less than a year remaining inside the institution.

 Taught a men's health class, including AIDS education.

 Co-facilitated the teaching of four classes: The History of Intolerance in America, Eyes on the Prize; The History of the Civil Rights Movement in America; Black History Month Subjects; and Music Education.
-(Ed plays guitar and sax.)
+(Ed plays guitar and saxophone.)